OAI/learn.openapis.org/specification/servers.md

 GET requests to the `/users` endpoint are served from `https://server2.com` and **not** from `https://server1.com`.

 > **NOTE:**
-> When providing multiple servers in an OpenAPI document keep in mind that they should all **provide the same API** (since they are being listed in the same document).
+> When providing multiple servers in an OpenAPI Description (OAD) keep in mind that they should all **provide the same API** (since they are being listed in the same API description).
 >
-> If the servers are used for different environments (for example Testing and Production), chances are that their APIs will be different and describing them in a single document will be complicated.
+> If the servers are used for different environments (for example Testing and Production), chances are that their APIs will be different and describing them in a single OAD will be complicated.
 >
-> In these cases it is probably better to use different documents, and even different API versions.
+> In these cases it is probably better to use different OADs, and even different API versions.
 Read the [Reusing Descriptions](components) page to learn how to avoid code duplication and maintenance costs in these scenarios.

-Conversely, if no servers are provided, it is assumed that all API endpoints are relative to the location where the OpenAPI document is being served.
+Conversely, if no servers are provided, it is assumed that all API endpoints are relative to the location where the OpenAPI Description document is being served.
+Be aware that if your OAD is split across multiple documents, each endpoint id assumed to be relative to the document in which it is described.
+Describing a server ensures that your endpoints are the same regardless of how your OAD is organized.

 Finally, the server URLs can contain variable portions, as shown next.